RPM Manual

 The CMS Innovation Center’s ACCESS Model is a voluntary, 10-year national test in Original Medicare that introduces outcome-aligned payments to support technology-enabled care for common chronic conditions.
 CMS’s premise is that fee-for-service payments tied to specific activities or devices do not match how technology-supported care is delivered, and that an outcomes-based option can expand access.

-CMS describes ACCESS as testing an outcome-aligned payment approach in Original Medicare starting July 1, 2026.
+CMS describes ACCESS as testing an outcome-aligned payment approach in Original Medicare beginning July 5, 2026.
 Payments are recurring and tied to measured outcomes rather than minutes or devices, reflecting CMS’s intent to pay for results instead of enumerated activities.

 CMS lists four initial tracks: early cardio-kidney-metabolic (eCKM), cardio-kidney-metabolic (CKM), musculoskeletal (MSK), and behavioral health (BH), each with defined qualifying conditions (e.g., eCKM includes hypertension with dyslipidemia/overweight/prediabetes markers; CKM includes diabetes, CKD, and ASCVD).
 CMS notes it may consider additional tracks later.